n-albert-e/palitra/README.md

 - Lightweight with no external dependencies

-## Usage Example: Flask with aiohttp
+## Usage Examples: Flask with aiohttp, Celery

 > **Warning**: This example demonstrates the concept but hasn't been stress-tested for production workloads.